AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/query-builder-api.md

 ## Refining What is Returned {#refining-what-is-returned}

-By default, the QueryBuilder JSON Servlet will return a default set of properties for each node in the search result (for example, path, name, title, etc.).
-In order to gain control over which properties are returned, you can do one of the following:
+By default, the QueryBuilder JSON Servlet will return a default set of properties for each node in the search result (for example, path, name, and title).
+To gain control over which properties are returned, you can do one of the following:

 Specify